statmlben/awesome-statml/README.md

 - **keywords**: covering number, Rademacher complexity, estimation error bound
 - **summary**: The estimation error bounds for neural networks based on covering number and Rademacher complexity

+[LT][DL] Bauer, B., & Kohler, M. (2019).
+[On deep learning as a remedy for the curse of dimensionality in nonparametric regression](https://projecteuclid.org/journals/annals-of-statistics/volume-47/issue-4/On-deep-learning-as-a-remedy-for-the-curse-of/10.1214/18-AOS1747.full).
+The Annals of Statistics, 47(4), 2261-2285.

+- **keywords**: regret bound, estimation error, approximation error
+- **summary**: Both estimation error and approximation error are provided in the paper.